 Each of the training days has a strong interactive element to it and all participants will be given several opportunities to practise the skills they have acquired throughout their training.
 The materials and techniques used throughout are based on best practice and many of the techniques taught are used by the government, military and emergency services to train their senior managers in how to respond to incidents.

-Business Continuity Training have an incident management model they use during incident management training.
+BC Training have an incident management model they use during incident management training.
 All elements of the model will be taught on both the full and half day courses.
-On the full day course there is more opportunity to look at each element in depth.
+On the full day course, there is more opportunity to look at each element in depth.

 Invocation covers the identifying of incidents, the different types of incidents and when would your organisation invoke their plan.
-A discussion is facilitated during which a number of different incidents are covered such as where the loss of an asset has occurred and also an event where reputation has been affected.
+A discussion is facilitated during which a number of different incidents are covered, such as where the loss of an asset has occurred or an event where the organisation’s reputation has been affected.
 The aim is to detect and discuss which incidents would have a major impact on your organisation and cause you to invoke your plan.

 This covers where the team would meet and the facilities the team would need for managing an incident.
 It also looks at how incident team meetings would be conducted, how the team would interface with other teams (known as battle rhythm), implement their plan and how the team would monitor its tasks, recovery actions and activities.

 BC Training have developed their own decision making model based upon the Police National Decision Making Model.
 This section looks at situational awareness, identifying the key issues associated with the incident and the implementation of the decision making model.